panwarlsweet/XGB_training/README.md

 # XGB_training
+#NOTE: My setup reads everything from eos and store output at eos except training output folder which will be in the same location from where command is executed
 #Before you start this make sure you do cmsenv within CMSSW setup so that you could import all the required packages

 In order to perform the training first we need to optimize hyperparameters which could be done using the following command: